CesarGraeter/CesarGraeter/README.md

 - 🔭 I’m currently working on machine learning models
 - 🌱 I’m currently learning ways to score models
 - 👯 I’m looking to collaborate on ML
-- 🤔 I’m looking for help with sklearn
+- 🤔 I’m looking for help with TensorFlow
 - 💬 Ask me about business intelligence
 - 📫 How to reach me: [...](https://www.linkedin.com/in/cesargraeter/)
 -->